loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-reduce/README.md

 - Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
 - Group the stream by nationality and reduce it by keeping the KafkaPerson with the maximum age for each nationality.
+- Write the result into a new topic named PERSON_REDUCE_TOPIC.

 ![topology.png](topology.png)